ZsuzsaMano/SlackApi/README.md

 ### 2.,createUsers

-to create the required channels from groups.cvs file (contains first/last name, email, group name)
+to create the required users from testusers.json file (contains first/last name, email, group name)

 #### call from terminal: